ritser-labs/Open-LLM-VTuber/README.md

 [ylxmf2005/LLM-Live2D-Desktop-Assitant](https://github.com/ylxmf2005/LLM-Live2D-Desktop-Assitant)
 - Your Live2D desktop assistant powered by LLM!
 Available for both Windows and MacOS, it senses your screen, retrieves clipboard content, and responds to voice commands with a unique voice.
 Featuring voice wake-up, singing capabilities, and full computer control for seamless interaction with your favorite character.

+## 🕹️ Three.js Demo

+Run the server and visit [`/threejs-demo`](http://localhost:12393/threejs-demo/) to see a basic Three.js scene rendering a sample model.
+This page helps verify that your browser can display 3D avatars correctly.